NovicaParausic/jsoup-scrap-meteo/README.md

   [allmetsat.com](https://www.allmetsat.com/)
 - Quartz library for most efficient data loading
 - [Mivek library](https://github.com/mivek/MetarParser) for translating raw reports
-- Server side uses two TaskPoolExecutor-s, "outer" and "inner".
+- Server side uses two ThreadPoolExecutor-s, "outer" and "inner".
 "Outer" is for receiving client side requests and "inner" for executing asycn scrape requests
 - Client side uses one minute poling in order for reports to be UpToDate